cloud-gov/cg-site/content/docs/apps/using-ssh.md

 title: Using SSH
 ---

-Here's how to get a SSH shell in the environment where your app is running.
-You can use this to inspect how your app is operating, transfer files via SCP, or interact directly with your bound services.
+You can use SSH to inspect how your app is operating, transfer files via SCP, or interact directly with your bound services.
 [More information about one-off tasks.]({{< relref "docs/getting-started/one-off-tasks.md" >}})

-### CF SSH

 You can get a shell via the [`cf ssh`](https://docs.cloudfoundry.org/devguide/deploy-apps/ssh-apps.html#ssh-command)